New Writing South International Writer in Residence: Izabela Morska

 For our first International Writer in Residence, we chose to appoint a writer from the LGBTQ+ community, who works and lives in a country where homophobia is rife and queer artists are often working in subversive or restricted ways.
 We want to explore how writers are attempting to write queer lives into existence, often as a dangerous, defiant and radical act.
 We recognise that there is much our writing community in Brighton and the south east can learn from and share with international colleagues.
 We look forward to future residencies for under-represented writers working in radical ways.

 Izabela Morska is the author of several books of poetry, fiction, and nonfiction and has been one of Polish literature’s leading voices since the fall of the Berlin Wall.
 In her short stories, Morska embraces neglected and subversive narratives focusing on women, queer, and dispossessed characters.
 Hers is a “distinctly personal voice,” as Maria Janion, the cult historian of Polish counterculture observes.
-Her latest book, Znikanie (Vanishing), will be published by Znak in October 2019 and is a memoir of illness as a journey, based on Morska’s earlier research project on Lyme disease as a political metaphor.
-She is the author of Glorious Outlaws: Debt as a Tool in Contemporary Postcolonial Fiction (Peter Lang 2016) and the recipient of Julian Tuwim Award (2018) for lifetime achievement.
-Morska is a former Affiliated Scholar at the University of California-Berkeley, as well as a Yaddo and Hawthornden Fellow.
-She teaches in the English and American Studies Department at Gdańsk University, Poland.
+Her latest book, Znikanie (Vanishing), will be published by Znakin October 2019 and is a memoir of illness as a journey to the “dark land” of the medical system, complicated by the fact that the subject of this narrative is a lesbian, often ailing and foggy, yet still sharply critical of her surroundings, documenting the disintegration of her body, as she documents the disintegration of her country.
+Morska is the author of Glorious Outlaws: Debt as a Tool in Contemporary Postcolonial Fiction (Peter Lang 2016), and she received life achievement Julian Tuwim Award in 2018.
+She lives and teaches literature in Gdansk, Poland.